rjocoleman/syslog-cloudwatch-bridge/README.md

   ```

 3. Send syslog messages to `127.0.0.1:5014`, these will be viewable in your AWS CloudWatch Logs Management console under the group called `test-logger`.

+## Troubleshooting

+Issues with AWS signatures - as per #1 this could be a clock sync issue.
+You should add timezone to your container (as a volume) `/etc/timezone:/etc/timezone:ro`